architech-boards/louvre-documentation/source/board.rst

 - NXP UHF. not used by firmware

 - miniusb: used to power supply the board (see demo 2)
-- jumper 3 Pin: used for boot mode of the LPC11U34 (see upgrade section)
+- jumper CN4: used for boot mode of the LPC11U34 (see upgrade section)

 To download the schematics please visit `architechboards Louvre <http://architechboards.org/product/louvre-board>`_ webpage.